-Pillar is the English word for a pillar, or support.
+Pillar is the English word for a pillar or support.
 The catchphrase Pillar Content stands for a paradigm shift in content marketing.
-The trend is moving away from a purely keyword-oriented SEO strategy towards focusing on topics.
-A pillar page provides comprehensive, at the same time compact information on a topic.
+The trend is moving away from a purely keyword-oriented SEO strategy and towards focusing on topics.
+A pillar page provides comprehensive and, at the same time, compact information on a topic.
 A topic or content cluster is grouped around this pillar page.

-- The term cluster stands for a cluster of similar elements that have to be brought into a certain structure.
+- The term cluster stands for a cluster of similar elements that must be brought into a certain structure.

-- The main topic (corresponding to the main keyword): the bicycle.
+- The main topic (corresponding to the main keyword) is the bicycle.

 - Content cluster: mountain bikes, racing bikes, e-bikes, bicycle repairs, bike tours, cycling in summer and winter, accessories and spare parts for bicycles, advantages of bicycles as a means of transport.

-This content strategy is primarily not a question of format, but of structure.
-The content can be presented in various forms – for example as texts on a blog, but also as videos, graphics, e-books, podcasts, or picture galleries.
+This content strategy is primarily not a question of format but of structure.
+The content can be presented in various forms – for example, as blog texts, videos, graphics, e-books, podcasts, or picture galleries.
 Correct linking is crucial for cluster content.
 This is primarily based on long-tail keywords, i.e. longer search queries that do not consist of just one key term.
 An example: “How do you repair a gear shift on a bicycle?”
 Or similar.

 Why is Pillar Content So Important?

-Aligning content to search queries that are entered verbally is becoming increasingly important.
-Because simple keywords are increasingly replaced by formulated questions.
+Aligning content with search queries that are entered verbally is becoming increasingly important.
+Because formulated questions increasingly replace simple keywords.
 Some of them touch on several aspects of a topic.
 And some of these questions are also asked in colloquial language.
-That means: Search engine optimization of content is becoming much more complex.
-In inbound marketing it used to be enough to rank well for a simple keyword, today it is necessary to consider almost all possible questions.
+That means Search engine optimization of content is becoming much more complex.
+Inbound marketing used to be enough to rank well for a simple keyword; today, it is necessary to consider almost all possible questions.

 - The core topic (pillar content)

-- The secondary aspects relevant to the topic (cluster content).
+- The secondary aspects are relevant to the topic (cluster content).

 It is important not to lose sight of the central term, which can usually be focused on a single keyword.